SMAC-Group/ODyN/README.md

 - `initial_guess.txt` **[optional]**: an initial trajectory solution that will be used to initialize the DN solver,
 - `config.Rdata` **[optional]**: configuration file obtained from previous `ODyN` execution (*applicable also to optical sensors below*)

+The detailed description of the format of those files is further below.
 If the `initial_guess.txt` file  is not provided, `ODyN` will attempt to determine the initialization for the DN solver applying a [Savitzky–Golay](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter) filter to the provided GNSS positions to obtain an approximation of the body frame position at the frequency of the IMU.
-The initial orientation is derived assuming that the body frame mounting is either Front-Left-Up or Front-Right-Down and the x axis is tangent to the body frame trajectory.
-For this approach to work, certain velocity of the body frame is required with the velocity vector being principaly along the x-axis in the body frame).
+The initial orientation is derived assuming that the body frame mounting is either Front-Left-Up or Front-Right-Down and the x-axis is tangent to the body frame trajectory.
+For this approach to work, certain velocity of the body frame is required with the velocity vector being principaly along the x-axis in the body frame.

 >Note: IMU and GPS files are *always* required. `ODyN` uses  WGS84 normal gravity model.
-More detailed Earth Gravity Model (e.g., EMG96) maybe implemented in the future.
+More detailed Earth Gravity Model(s) (e.g., EMG96) maybe implemented in the future.

 ### Navigation + Photogrammetry